confluentinc/ksql/docs/installation/server-config/index.rst

 To start the KSQL Server in headless, non-interactive configuration via the ``ksql.queries.file`` in the server configuration file:
    #.
 Configure the ``ksql-server.properties`` file.
 The ``bootstrap.servers`` and ``ksql.queries.file``
       are required.
-For more information about configuration, see :ref:`common-configs`.
+For more information about configuration, see :ref:`ksql-server-config`.

       .. code:: bash